jbutler/lenderbot/README.md

 * Python 3
 * pyparsing
 * requests

+## Command Line Options
+Run `python main.py --help` for the most current list of command line options.
+Currently there are two supported options.
+* `-p`, `--productionMode`: This is a required option to do anything interesting. `auto-investor` will not transfer money into your account or invest in loans without it.
+* `-t`, `--testFilters`: This is a special mode that will retrieve the currently listed loans and apply each filter to give you confidence that they are well formed.
+It is recommended to run this after updating your loan filters.
+No notes will be purchased.

 ## Configuration
 Account configuration and lending criteria are two pieces that you'll need/want to tweak.
 There are separate config files for each.